Mumbai: Garments printed with Arabic letters cause stir in Malad

-Hundreds protested outside a garment workshop in Malwani against the use of the Arabic alphabet on women’s nightwear
+Tension loomed over Malwani yesterday, after many residents from local Muslim community swarmed outside a garment unit to protest against the use of Arabic alphabet on women's nightwear

 Tension loomed over Malwani yesterday, after hundreds of residents from the local Muslim community swarmed outside a garment unit to protest against its products that had “hurt their sentiments”.

 Cops seized all 1,200 pieces of garments women’s nightwear from the workshop.
 Local residents had protested against the fact that the clothes had been printed with the Arabic alphabet

 The offending products women’s nightwear inscribed with the Arabic alphabet were declared derogatory and insensitive to Muslims, and were seized by the police, in order to the control the situation.

 According to the police, a Gujarat-based company had sent the consignment of nightwear to the garment workshop in Malad (West) for tailoring, after which the clothes would have been exported to countries in the Middle East.

 A passer-by, who had spotted the material with the Arabic print, went and alerted other residents, and an angry crowd soon gathered outside.
 Their main objection was to the clothes being printed with the letters from the Arabic alphabet.